jpatter/LMCO/Lab-3/README.md

 1. Close the database connection
 1. Leverage shiny to create and run a web application
 1. Interact with the shiny web web application by runnng it externally
-1. Vet additional records in dashDB using the web application
+1. Vet additional records in DB2 Warehouse using the web application
 1. Explore the changes made after vetting and re-running the predictions generated in Lab-2

 ## Instructions: